AlainDeLong2k/SQL-Data-Warehouse-Project/README.md

 2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
 3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
 4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.

-🎯 This repository is an excellent resource for professionals and students looking to showcase expertise in:
-- SQL Development
-- Data Architect
-- Data Engineering
-- ETL Pipeline Developer
-- Data Modeling
-- Data Analytics

 ---